-Upon your termination of employment, your participation in the FSA will cease, and no further salary redirection contributions will be contributed on your behalf.
+Upon your termination of employment, your participation in the FSA will cease, and no further salary reduction contributions will be made to your FSA.
 However, you will be able to submit claims for health care expenses that were incurred before the end of the period for which payments to the FSA have already been made.